Greensburg tornado: Long-term community recovery plan

 Along with changes to Greensburg's energy sources, the LTCR also required that all buildings built within the city limits of Greensburg meet Leadership in Energy and Environmental Design (LEED) Platinum certifications.
 A tornado-resistant "silo home" built within Greensburg attracted attention after the structure was completed in 2009; journalist Jennifer Goodman wrote in a September 2009 publication of Architect Magazine that "the tiny town in Kansas once ravaged by a tornado is drawing eco-tourists from all over the world ".
 The publication also noted that 400 tourists from as far away as Europe visited Greensburg from July to September 2007 over a period of two months.
+As of 2026, Greensburg has the most LEED-certified buildings of any city in the United States per capita, and is also the first city in the country to use fully-LED streetlights.

 Although the hand-dug, 109 ft-deep Big Well was not destroyed, its respective water tower and an above-ground gift shop that were a centerpiece of the town's history were destroyed in the tornado.
 The original building was replaced with a circular structure that includes exhibits showcasing the town's history before and after the tornado; the museum reopened on May 26, 2012.
 Caitlin Matile, who was the tourism director and manager of Greensburg at the time of the museum's reopening, stated: "we do a very good job of displaying things what it was, what it is now"; new stairs were added into the well to let visitors reach the bottom.

 The rebuilt Big Well Water Tower in May 2008 (left) and May 2010 (right).
 By 2010, the water tower was surrounded by rebuilt buildings.

 Professional Engineering Consultants (PEC) was tasked with designing the new tower, which took 45 days; construction was completed by Maguire Iron in 172 days.
 The water tower was declared complete in May 2008, after having its exterior coated with approximately 165 U.S.gal of Series 700 HydroFlon, a protective thermosetting fluoropolymer designed for use on water towers.

 The Kiowa County Memorial Hospital was the only building that was an exception to the LEED Platinum requirement, although the hospital later attained the certification.
-The new hospital opened in March 2010, at a cost of approximately $25 million (2010 USD) and at a different location in town.
+The new hospital opened in March 2010, at a cost of approximately $25 million (2010 USD) and at a different location in the city.
 The hospital became the first in the United States to operate using carbon neutral energy.
 In 2012, the hospital became the first to use entrapped rainwater to run water-based utilities, such as toilets.
 The rebuilt hospital is equipped with fifteen beds, two trauma rooms, and other rooms included in typical hospitals, while using renewable energy to maintain safety and functionality standards.
 Two 50-kilowatt wind turbines were installed on the site of the hospital to further reduce fossil fuel usage.